 Sarah ends up leaving service quite early in the series (though she does return later on) because, after getting a taste of not only the physical harsh labor but the social and psychological humiliation as well, insists on something better for herself.
 Members of the family feel the constraints of their social position as well, though in different ways.
 We see this with the father (whose background is respectable but whose aristocratic standing comes from his wife, and his Parlament peers never let him forget it), the son (whose military position doesn’t always suit his tastes), and the mother and daughter (both of whom suffocate under the constraints of the separate spheres so heavily cherished, especially in Britain, during this time).

 Sometimes research can be really fun, and I was lucky enough to catch this series when it was on Netflix in its entirety.
 It served me well for my upcoming release, The Case of the Dead Domestic, which involves the death of a lady’s maid and the divide between the wealthy of Arrojo and the working class.
 The book comes out at the end of this month but feel free to pick up a copy now at a special preorder price here.

-If you love fun, engaging mysteries set in the past, you’ll enjoy my novella The Missing Ruby Necklace!
-It’s available exclusively to my newsletter subscribers and you can get it here.
+If you love fun, engaging mysteries set in the past, you’ll enjoy The Missing Ruby Necklace!
+It’s available exclusively to newsletter subscribers here.
 By signing up, you’ll also get news about upcoming releases, fun facts about women’s history, classic true-crime tidbits, and more!